British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Little Gem prospect, a hypothermal cobalt-sulpharsenide uranium and gold vein, 2.3 kilometres east northeast of Dickson Peak, lies within the margin of the Jurassic to Eocene Coast Plutonic Complex (Cretaceous Penrose lobe pluton).
-Host rocks consist of granodiorite, minor hornblende-biotite-quartz diorite, diorite and gabbro, which are intruded by feldspar porphyry dykes.
-A broad, east trending and steeply south dipping fault zone cuts the granodiorite near the eastern contact with older sedimentary and volcanic rocks of the Mississippian to Jurassic Bridge River Complex (Group).
+Hypothermal cobalt-sulpharsenide gold veins lay within the margin of the Jurassic to Eocene Coast Plutonic Complex (Cretaceous Penrose Stock).
+Host rocks consist of granodiorite, minor hornblende-biotite-quartz diorite, diorite and gabbro, which are intruded by feldspar porphyry dikes.
+A broad, east trending and steeply south-dipping fault zone cuts the granodiorite near the eastern contact with older sedimentary and volcanic rocks of the Mississippian to Jurassic Bridge River Complex (Noel Formation black argillite, calcareous rocks and tuffs and serpentinized peridotites).
+To the southwest, the Penrose Stock intrudes Late Paleozoic to Mesozoic Ferguson Series cherts, argillites and limestones.

 Shears in the zone contain two parallel ore shoots ranging in width from a few centimetres to a few metres.
 Irregular lenses of almost solid sulphides contain cobalt and gold values in association with danaite, loellingite, safflorite, arsenopyrite, scheelite and minor molybdenum.
 Uranium, in the form of uraninite, occurs in the gangue along with coarse-grained allanite, apatite, feldspar, quartz, chlorite, sericite, calcite, erythrite and limonite.
 Gold occurs mainly as microscopic veinlets of the native metal within and adjacent to the sulpharsenide minerals.
 Surrounding the ore, strongly bleached and sericitized granodiorite containing disseminated sulphides, residual quartz, feldspar and kaolin grades into unaltered granodiorite.
 The metallic minerals occur with the gangue in coarsely crystalline masses but are in general younger than most of the gangue minerals.
 The combination of the batholithic host rocks and the association of uraninite with hornblende, biotite, apatite, allanite, monazite, orthoclase, cobalt sulpharsenides, arsenopyrite and molybdenite is indicative of high temperature, possibly magma-derived, hydrothermal fluids.